 Community uses and history

-In recent years, Port of Seattle interns and Duwamish Valley Youth Corps actively participate in stewardship of shoreline public access and environmental features at the site.
+In recent years, Port of Seattle interns and Duwamish Valley Youth Corps actively participate in the stewardship of shoreline public access and environmental features at the site.
 They gain green job skill sets by planting trees and native shrubs, learning plant identification, and removing invasive weeds to promote healthy salmon habitat at the park.

-Across the river you can see the historic Georgetown Steam Plant Pump House.
+Across the river, you can see the historic Georgetown Steam Plant Pump House.
 For over twenty years, neighbors, including the Georgetown Open Space Committee, advocated for its designation as a historic landmark.
-The community was successful in December 2019, when the City of Seattle officially granted the Pump House structure landmark status.
+The community was successful in December 2019 when the City of Seattle officially granted the Pump House structure landmark status.

 Public shoreline access features

 - 17,500 square foot park

 - A gravel walkway

 - Hand-carried boat launch via concrete steps into the river